Mexico, US announce plan for aid to Central America - NewsBreak

 The two governments “plan to bring abilities and experiences to young people with the aim of guiding them into long-term employment, reducing the risk of irregular migration,” according to a statement released by Mexico's Foreign Relations Department.

+The U.S. State Department did not release its own version of the statement.

-Programs in Guatemala and El Salvador will seek to foment good business and governance practices, as well as providing aid.
+Programs in Guatemala and El Salvador will seek to foment good business and governance practices.

 Migrants from Central America have been showing up in increasing numbers at the U.S. border in recent years, seeking to immigrate.